Lessons Learned from an Empty PotSuzan Khan Stoughton

 Back when I was twelve years old, I was responsible for cooking for my family.
 After the death of my father, my mother had to assume the role of the provider, and I became the caregiver who had to get up at four each morning to do chores, including packing lunches and serving dinner for my mother and five siblings.
 Sometimes I would go without food to make sure there was enough for the others, but I tried to never go more than two days without eating because I knew that would be bad for me.

 Because flour was subsidized by the government in Trinidad, it was affordable.
-I often mixed it with water to make Roti (a type of Pita bread), and then serve it with a vegetable, like eggplant or squash.
+I often mixed it with water to make roti (a type of pita bread), and then served it with a vegetable, like eggplant or squash.
 On rare occasions we would have meat from chickens or ducks that we raised.
 Other times meat came in the form of an unlucky iguana that made its way onto our property.

 We desperately needed more food though.
 One night, my older brother Tony and his friends went to the nearby law school where they caught about ninety-seven pigeons.
 Our portion was dinner that night.

-In high school, I met my best friend Hafeezar for lunch break each day, and every day she would ask the same question, “Where is your lunch?”
-Feeling too embarrassed to tell her the truth, and not wanting her to feel sorry for me, my answer was always the same, “I’m not hungry.”
-Eventually Hafeezar must have caught on because she started bringing two lunches to school every day, and she’d say, “I don’t know why my mother packed me an extra lunch, do you want it?”
+In high school, I met my best friend Hafeezar for lunch break each day, and every day she would ask the same question: “Where is your lunch?”
+Feeling too embarrassed to tell her the truth, and not wanting her to feel sorry for me, I always gave the same answer: “I’m not hungry.”
+Eventually Hafeezar must have caught on because she started bringing two lunches to school every day, and she’d say, “I don’t know why my mother packed me an extra lunch–do you want it?”
 Thanks to Hafeezar, I ate at least once a day during the school year.
 She may very well have saved my life.